Feature #2585: Infrastructure supporting external API

 (gmxapi milestone 2)

-#3 Updated by Eric Irrgang almost 2 years ago
+#3 Updated by Eric Irrgang over 2 years ago

 - Status changed from New to In Progress

 gmxapi library is now built by default (when possible) and headers are installed.
 Various aspects need further development for GROMACS 2020, including CMake target management, header dependencies and include policies, deprecation of the previous installed GROMACS headers, documentation integration, and integration with existing command-line interface code.

-#4 Updated by Eric Irrgang over 1 year ago
+#4 Updated by Eric Irrgang almost 2 years ago

 - Status changed from In Progress to Resolved